jonhadfield/soba/README.md

 ## rotating backups

 A new bundle is created every time a change is detected in the repository.
 To keep only the _x_ most recent, use the following provider specific environment variables:
+`GITEA_BACKUPS=x`
 `GITHUB_BACKUPS=x`
 `GITLAB_BACKUPS=x`
 `BITBUCKET_BACKUPS=x`

 ## logging

 ### persistence

 Messages are written to stdout and can be persisted by directing to a file, e.g.
 `soba > soba.log`

 #### logging to /var/log/soba

 create a user called soba:
 `sudo adduser soba`
 create a log directory:
 `sudo mkdir /var/log/soba`
 set user permissions:
 `sudo chown soba /var/log/soba && sudo chmod 700 /var/log/soba`
 switch to soba user:
 `sudo su - soba`
 run soba and direct output:
 `soba > /var/log/soba/soba.log`

 ### rotation

 [Logrotate](https://linux.die.net/man/8/logrotate) is a utility that comes with most Linux distributions and removes and/or compresses messages older than a certain number of hours or days.
-This example assumes you persist the log file to /var/log/soba/soba.log
-create a file in /etc/logrotate.d/soba with the following content:
+This example assumes you persist the log file to /var/log/soba/soba.log create a file in /etc/logrotate.d/soba with the following content:

     /var/log/soba/soba.log {
       rotate 7      # remove backups older than seven days